Tallulah Gorge State Park

-This article refers to the Park.
-For the gorge see Tallulah Gorge, for the town, see Tallulah Falls, Georgia, for the lake, see Lake Tallulah Falls and for the river, see Tallulah River.

 Tallulah Gorge State Park is a 2689 acre Georgia state park adjacent to Tallulah Falls, Georgia, along the county line between Rabun and Habersham Counties.
 The park surrounds Tallulah Gorge, a 1000 ft deep gorge formed by the action of the Tallulah River, which runs along the floor of the gorge.
 The major attractions of the gorge are the six waterfalls known as the Tallulah Falls, which cause the river to drop 500 feet over one mile (150 m over 1.6 km).

 History

 Although Tallulah Gorge State Park was not established until 1993 under Georgia governor Zell Miller as a result of cooperation with Georgia Power, there were discussions as early as 1905 regarding the establishment of a park at Tallulah Gorge.
 Tourism intensified in 1882 with the completion of a railroad later called the Tallulah Falls Railroad which brought thousands of people a week to the area.
 Additionally, when Georgia Power began building a series of hydroelectric dams along the original course of the Tallulah River, efforts to establish a park intensified.
 Helen Dortch Longstreet, widow of Confederate General James Longstreet, led an unsuccessful campaign in 1911 to have Tallulah Gorge protected by the state.